BrianJohnson255/ceapp/README.md

 ## Setup

-In the project root, simply run "docker-compose up".
+In the project root, simply run `docker-compose up`.
 This will start the npm build server, and a message will be displayed providing info on how to connect to the app.
 In order to use the QR code or `exp://...` link you'll need the [Expo](https://expo.io/) app on your phone.

 The project will automatically rebuild whenever you update files in the `client/ceapp` directory.

-In order to run commands on the build server container, including npm commands such as `npm install --save ...`, use this command in while your npm build server container is running in another shell: `docker exec ceapp_npm-build-server_1 <command>`.
+In order to run commands on the build server container, including npm commands such as `npm install --save ...`, use this command while your npm build server container is running in another shell: `docker exec ceapp_npm-build-server_1 <command>`.
 Example: `docker exec ceapp_npm-build-server_1 npm install --save some_package`.

 ## Server